KiranACD/PracticelldJava/README.md

 Object of any child class should be substitutable in a variable of parent class type, without requring any change in code.

-Earier, when we solved for the requirement of having birds that cannot fly, we proposed two solutions, one to throw an exception and two to return "bird cannot fly".
+Earlier, when we solved for the requirement of having birds that cannot fly, we proposed two solutions, one to throw an exception and two to return "bird cannot fly".
 In both cases, a client will have to handle this, by catching the exception, to keep the code running.
 This means giving special treatment to some of the child classes.

 All child classes should behave as their parent wants them to.
 No child class should give a special or different meaning to parent's method.